logicomacorp/WaveSabre/README.md

 ## Productions

-WaveSabre has been used in several intros, demos, and executable entries, including (but not limited to):
+WaveSabre has been used in several intros, demos, and executable music productions, including (but not limited to):

 - [dope on wax](http://www.pouet.net/prod.php?which=81015) by [logicoma](http://www.pouet.net/groups.php?which=12638), 2019
 - [trashpanda](http://www.pouet.net/prod.php?which=78634) by [logicoma](http://www.pouet.net/groups.php?which=12638), 2018